 Resource Development Manager Salary

 Median pay for Resource Development Managers in the United States lies in the neighborhood of $50K per year.
 Medical benefits are awarded to a large number, and the greater part earn dental coverage.
 The vast majority of Resource Development Managers (82 percent) who participated in the survey are women.
 Job satisfaction is high and work is enjoyable for most Resource Development Managers.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Resource Development Manager